frjo/hugo-theme-zen/README.md

 Includes tracking code for Matomo or Google in a way that supports Content security policy headers.
 Read more in my blog post [Content security policy headers when using Matomo or Google analytics](https://xdeb.org/post/2020/01/14/content-security-policy-headers-when-using-matomo-or-google-analytics/).

-## Use npm to lint CSS and JavaScript

-* Lint your CSS using stylelint.
-* Lint your JavaScript using biome.
-* Can lint files in the theme as well as the project assets directory.

-Set up your front-end development build tools:

-1. Install Node.js and npm, the Node.js package manager.
-2. The package.json file in your new sub-theme contains the versions of all the Node.js software you need.
-To install them run:

-        npm install

-3. Run the following commands to lint your theme and projects CSS and JavaScript code.

-        npm run lint-theme
-        npm run lint-project
-        nmp run lint (project + theme)

 ## Repository links

 Add view and edit repo links on your post.
 Activates when you add repository settings, see example for GitHub below.
 See more in the partial `repository-links.html`.